India election 2024: What you need to know

 Popular welfare schemes – ranging from free housing for the poor, direct transfer of financial benefits, free cooking gas and subsidised food grains – have been popular among the poor, with the BJP promising to widen the welfare benefits if it wins a third term.

-The BJP’s overarching goal is ‘Viksit Bharat @ 2047’, which seeks to ensure India emerges as a “developed nation” by 2047, a hundred years after independence.
+The BJP’s overarching goal is “Viksit Bharat @ 2047”, which seeks to ensure India emerges as a “developed nation” by 2047, a hundred years after independence.

 The opposition alliance has sought to consolidate support against what they describe as a concerted campaign by the ruling party to target them using government agencies, which has deprived them of a “level playing field” in the election.

-Delhi’s popular chief minister Arvind Kejriwal is currently in jail after being arrested by the Enforcement Directorate, India’s main financial crimes agency, for alleged corruption.
+Delhi’s popular Chief Minister Kejriwal is currently in jail after being arrested by the Enforcement Directorate, India’s main financial crimes agency, for alleged corruption.

 The Congress Party has also been targeted by the income tax department for lapses in filing returns.
 The party claims its bank accounts have been frozen, undermining its ability to fight elections.

-The Congress, which won just 52 seats in the 2019 election, is seeking to make unemployment, rising prices and inflation as the key issues in the election, looking to tap into any anti-incumbency following the BJP’s two consecutive terms in power.
+Congress, which won just 52 seats in the 2019 election, is seeking to make unemployment, rising prices and inflation the key issues in the election, looking to tap into any anti-incumbency, following the BJP’s two consecutive terms in power.

-The Congress has offered a new Right to Apprenticeship Act, which will guarantee diploma holders or graduates under the age of 25 a one-year apprenticeship with private or state-run companies, or the government.
+Congress has offered a new Right to Apprenticeship Act, which will guarantee diploma holders or graduates under the age of 25 a one-year apprenticeship with private or state-run companies, or the government.

-Besides a national caste census to determine the number of marginalised community members, the Congress has also promised a financial and institutional survey to eventually redistribute wealth in the country.
+Besides a national caste census to determine the number of marginalised community members, Congress has also promised a financial and institutional survey to eventually redistribute wealth in the country.

 Why are the elections important?

-India is the world’s fastest-growing economy as well as a regional superpower.
+India is the world’s fastest-growing economy, as well as a regional superpower.
 Any political change in the country has the potential to impact global growth going forward.

 India’s economy is growing at around 7 per cent annually, even as global growth is expected to slow to 2.4 per cent in 2024 from 2.6 per cent the previous year.

 The incoming government must continue to boost India’s manufacturing capability and create jobs.

 Crucial to India’s continued growth is how it harnesses its demographic dividend.

-So far, India has had mixed results with job-creation initiatives, and it has struggled to ensure employment for the millions entering the workforce each year.
+So far, India has had mixed results with job creation initiatives, and it has struggled to ensure employment for the millions entering the workforce each year.

 As far as foreign policy is concerned, there is most likely to be continuity even if the government changes.
 Over the years, including those preceding Mr Modi’s two terms, India has drawn closer to the US amid border tensions with China.